vndmtrx/libadt/README.md

 * Single linked list;

-But this repository is in its very beginning another will come in time.
+But this repository is in its very beginning and another structures will come in time.

 ### What structures do you plan to implement?